openshift-labs/cloud-native-guides/debug-che.md

 the Inventory pod.
 It also forwards the default remote debugging port, 5005, from the Inventory pod to your workstation so simplify connectivity.

-Enable remote debugging on Inventory by running the following inside the `/projects/labs/inventory-wildfly-swarm` directory in the Eclipse Che **Terminal** window:
+Enable remote debugging on Inventory by running the following inside the `/projects/labs/inventory-thorntail` directory in the CodeReady Workspaces **Terminal** window:

 ~~~shell
 $ mvn fabric8:deploy -Dfabric8.debug.enabled=true